 What’s the quick fix for pain, inflammation, or allergies!?

-We’ve been asked about give cats cortizone for itching, aspirin or Tylenol for pain, and Zyrtec and allergy medicine for their allergies.
+We’ve been asked about give cats cortizone for itching, aspirin or Tylenol for pain, and Zyrtec or Benedryl as allergy medicine for their allergies.

 But are these good ideas?

-Second, even if your vet prescribes something to help the acute situation of your cat’s allergies, there are bound of be a host of undesirable side effects that accompany its use.
+Lastly, if your vet prescribes something to help the acute situation of your cat’s allergies, there are bound of be a host of undesirable side effects that accompany its use.
 This is something you need to consider.
+Allergy medicines only treat the symptoms, and will do nothing to support the underlying issue causing your cat's discomfort.
 We believe it’s wise to seek a natural remedy to address the long-term defense against allergies.

 We know that natural remedies work for cats with allergies.
+Best of all, they don't come with negative side effects.
 We hear from our customers on a regular basis about how nutrition has made all the difference.
-In some cases it has totally decreased the need for allergy medications, in others it’s helped to reduce their use (I.e just in acute stages).
+In some cases it has totally decreased the need for allergy medications, in others it’s helped to reduce their use.

 Your cat is a strict carnivore and needs as close to a raw diet as possible.
 A processed diet is devoid of natural enzymes, vitamins, and beneficial bacteria that your cat needs to be healthy.
 In a matter of time, the stress of malnutrition will show, and in many cases, it’s displayed with the symptoms of allergies.